How to build and improve your employer brand in the digital services sector?

 • On recognition and rewards

-Aligning the value proposition with the expectations of potential employees
+Alignment of the value proposition with the expectations of potential employees

 The choice of values and actions in favor of employees must be fully aligned with the expectations of potential employees.

-Your internal communications and commitments
+Your internal communication and commitments

 Prioritize transparent, open communication